By Shelley Friend

 She got her degrees in Public Policy and Communication from The University of Texas and The University of Louisiana at Lafayette.
 She worked in government and has taught Organizational, Intercultural, Interpersonal and Group Communication, Leadership and Public Speaking on the university and college level for many years.
 She studied Intercultural Communication as part of the Fulbright Program in Bulgaria.
 Then, she and a colleague taught Intercultural Communication and Cooperative Learning to participants from all over the world in the Fulbright International Summer Institute, also in Bulgaria.

-Shelley teaches part-time at Austin Community College and works as a Communication Consultant in the public, private and non-profit sectors.
-She sits on two Boards of Directors.
+Shelley taught at Texas Christian University, Northwest Vista College and Austin Community College.
+Now, she works as a Communication Consultant in the public, private and non-profit sectors.
+She sits on two Boards of Directors for non-profits.